 Guideline Statement 22

-Adjustable balloon devices may be offered to patients with mild stress urinary incontinence after prostate treatment.
-(Moderate Recommendation; Evidence Level: Grade B)
+Clinicians may offer adjustable balloon devices to non-radiated patients with mild to severe stress urinary incontinence after prostate treatment.
+(Conditional Recommendation; Evidence Level: Grade C)

 Discussion